Your Overnight Action Plan for Dry Lips

 STEP 2: SLOUGH AWAY DEAD SKIN CELLS

 As tempting as it is to bite at the parched skin on your lips, it’s best to cut the bad habit.
 Aggressively pulling at your delicate pout with your teeth can wreak havoc, not to mention expose the area to germs and bacteria.
-To safely kick dead skin to the curb, reach for a gentle lip exfoliator or scrub.
-The Body Shop Lip Scuff—formulated with crushed fig stone granules and moisturizing marula oil—helps remove dead skin cells from lip’s surface, leaving lips feeling soft and smooth.
+To safely remove dead skin cells, reach for a gentle lip exfoliator or scrub.

 STEP 3: MOISTURIZE, MOISTURIZE, MOISTURIZE